OleksandrNechai/blogposts/IBMWatson.md

 #Invoking the web API of IBM Watson's Speech to Text service  from .NET

 With this blog post, I will try to help you in case you need to use IBM Watson web services in your application and your application is being developed in .NET.
 The problem is that IBM does not provide .NET development toolkits for accessing their services for some reason.
 They have only Java and Node.
-Without a toolkit, the task of accessing IBM Watson web API becomes slightly more difficult.
+Without a toolkit, the task of accessing IBM Watson's web API becomes slightly more difficult.

 In the following example I will acccess the [Speech To Text](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/speech-to-text.html) service using .NET's  [HttpClient](https://msdn.microsoft.com/ru-ru/library/system.net.http.httpclient(v=vs.118).aspx) class in order to transcribe audio file.